wjshark/Notes_On_Things/Houdini_Snippets.md

   i@group_border = nbPts == 3 | nbPts == 2;
   ```
 ## 19. Width
-- after the curve add a polyframe
+- after the curve append a polyframe
   -Target name = N
 - append a resample node and tick the 'Curve U attribute' = curveu
 - in a wrangle